-Paper shredding companies facilitate the service of secure paper shredding for businesses and for consumers.
-These shredding companies shred confidential documents in bulk in large industrial shredder machines, you can drop-off your documents or the documents can be collected at your office
+Paper shredding companies facilitate the service of secure paper shredding for businesses and consumers.
+These shredding companies shred confidential documents in bulk in large industrial shredder machines.
+You can drop off your documents, or the documents can be collected at your office

-The shredded material is compressed into bales which are then sold and transported to the tissue making companies.
-The tissue industry produces toilet paper, paper towels and other paper hygiene products.
+The shredded material is getting compressed into bales, then sold and transported to the tissue making companies.
+The tissue industry produces toilet paper, paper towels, and other paper hygiene products.

 Paper and composting

 When shredded paper can’t be recycled, you can always compost it in a composting bin.
 Shredded paper is the perfect bedding for vermicomposting, for instance.